$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Introduction and main results about integrable systems

 This paper has two closely related goals.
-One of the goals is to fully describe the local symplectic geometry of $p$-adic integrable systems on symplectic $4$\--manifolds, that is, we explicitly classify their local models and give a concrete list of their formulas.
-In order to this, we first need to extend the seminal theory of Weierstrass \cite{Weierstrass} and Williamson \cite{Williamson} concerning the diagonalization of real symmetric matrices by means of symplectic matrices, to $p$\--adic $4$-by-$4$ matrices, which is the other goal of the paper.
+Our first goal is to fully describe the local symplectic geometry of $p$-adic integrable systems on symplectic $4$-manifolds, that is, we explicitly classify their local models and give a concrete list of their formulas.
+In order to do this, we need to extend the seminal theory of Weierstrass \cite{Weierstrass} and Williamson \cite{Williamson} concerning the diagonalization of real symmetric matrices by means of symplectic matrices, to $p$-adic $4$-by-$4$ matrices, which is the second goal of the paper.
+That is, in order to prove our theorems about $p$-adic integrable systems we use as stepping stones the theorems about $p$-adic matrices.
+In the present paper we will (only) state the theorems about $p$-adic matrices and then use them to give full proofs of the theorems concerning $p$-adic integrable systems.
+But we do not include here proofs of the theorems about $p$-adic matrices, which appear instead in the sequel paper \cite{CrePel-matrix}.
+These proofs, which are of an algebraic and arithmetical nature, are quite elaborate and better organized as a separate paper.

-More concretely, by the work of Weierstrass \cite{Weierstrass} any real symmetric positive definite matrix is diagonalizable by a symplectic matrix.
-This was generalized in an influential paper \cite{Williamson} by Williamson from 1936, where he shows that any symmetric matrix is reducible to a normal form by a symplectic matrix, and gives a classification of all matrix normal forms.
-In Williamson's approach, matrix reductions take place in the base field.
-In this paper we recover the real Wierstrass-Williamson classification with a genuinely different strategy: \emph{we lift the problem to suitable extension fields} where the solution is simpler.

-It is well known \cite{Serre} that all Galois extensions over $\Qp$ have a solvable Galois group, that is, the roots of all polynomials with $p$-adic coefficients can be expressed algebraically by extraction of successive radicals.
-However, since the general equation of degree $5$ is not solvable by radicals, there are no formulas, from degree $5$ onwards, to express the roots in terms of successive radicals.
-In other words, all our results are generalizable to any dimension with the same method we use here, but without explicit formulas for the local normal forms on symplectic manifolds of dimension 10 or higher.
-These forms will be explicit for dimensions $6$ and $8$, though we do not carry this out because it includes hundreds and even thousands of possibilities for the local models even in dimension $6$.

-All of the above results concerning matrices are stated in Section \ref{sec:matrices} (``Main results concerning matrices: Theorems \ref{thm:williamson}--\ref{thm:num-forms}'') of the paper.
-These results can be used as stepping stones to derive a complete classification of the local linear models of $p$\--adic analytic integrable systems in dimension $4$, this being the second main goal of this paper.
+The Weierstrass-Williamson theory of matrices has crucial applications in many areas including the theory of quantum states in quantum physics \cite{Gosson,SSM,WHTH}, hence this paper provides a new tool to further explore $p$-adic analogues of these applications in symplectic geometry and beyond.